chartjs/chartjs-plugin-annotation/docs/guide/types/label.md

 A callout connects the label by a line to the selected point.

-Namespace: `options.annotations[annotationID].label.callout`, it defines options for the callout on the annotation label.
+Namespace: `options.annotations[annotationID].callout`, it defines options for the callout on the annotation label.

 ```js chart-editor
 /* <block:options:0> */